-To align with the reporting strategies in place by local health authorities, each swimmer’s itch report is recorded and archived for surveillance purposes.
+Each swimmer’s itch report is recorded and archived for surveillance purposes.
 If five or more reports are received from the same lake, within one week, the reports are given directly to local health authorities for outbreak response actions.
 This may result in signs being placed on beaches, or further investigation into the issue.
 For up-to-date information on lakes currently experiencing such swimmer’s itch outbreaks, please visit the Report Map page on this site.

 Information Letter and Consent Form

 Study title: Enhancing accessibility and use of Alberta’s natural water recreation areas through prevention of swimmer’s itch transmission

 Thank-you for visiting our website and for your interest in participating in our survey related to swimmer’s itch occurrences in Canada.
 We hope that you take a few minutes to fill in our survey, which is designed to help us learn more about when and where swimmer’s itch is afflicting Canadian recreational water users.
 This survey is one part of a larger study supported by Alberta Innovates – Energy and Environment Solutions, which is focused on designing strategies for mitigating the impact that swimmer’s itch has on recreational water users in Alberta and Canada.
 It is completely anonymous, and is currently the only long-term record of swimmer’s itch outbreaks in Canada.